shxie2020/Awesome-UGVFM/README.md

 ## 🔥 News
-`[2024-12-24]` We make this repo public, looking forward to your feedbacks.
+`[2024-12-24]` We open this repo, looking forward to your feedbacks.

 `[2024-12-02]` We build this repo, a complete and revised version of our survey is coming soon.